 World Jewish Relief is already working with a local partner in Mozambique to provide humanitarian aid.
 To date 19,800 people have received assistance from us including emergency shelter kits, dignity kits for women and girls, food packs and kitchen packages for families.
 Our partner is now also responding to the most recent devastation caused by Cyclone Kenneth.

 We are continuing to accept donations to provide emergency relief to those affected by the cyclones in Mozambique.
-You can donate to our Mozambique Cyclone appeal online or by calling 020 8736 1250.
+You can donate to support World Jewish Relief’s emergency work online or by calling 020 8736 1250.
 All your support is greatly appreciated in helping people whose lives have been torn apart by these storms.

 Watch video message from Paul Antoconi: